surgieboi/nextjs-wagmi-supabase/README.md

 # Connecting Web3 Wallets to Supabase using Wagmi

-This proof-of-concept uses [Wagmi](https://wagmi.sh/) to connect and save Web3 wallet addresses to [Supabase](https://supabase.com/) using a connected wallet's address within a [Next.js](https://nextjs.org/) application.
+This proof-of-concept uses [Wagmi](https://wagmi.sh/) to connect and save Web3 wallet addresses and metadata to [Supabase](https://supabase.com/) using a connected wallet's address within a [Next.js](https://nextjs.org/) application.

 ### Deploy on Vercel

-Before deploying, read `Get Started` and ensure that you have created the necessary environment variables.
+Before deploying, read `Get Started` and ensure that you have created the required environment variables.

 <a href="https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fsurgieboi%2Fnextjs-wagmi-supabase&env=NEXT_PUBLIC_ALCHEMY_API_KEY,NEXT_PUBLIC_SUPABASE_URL,NEXT_PUBLIC_SUPABASE_ANON_KEY"><img src="https://vercel.com/button" alt="Deploy with Vercel"/></a>